How To Roast Pumpkin Seeds

 Ingredients – How to Roast Pumpkin Seeds

-- Pumpkins: Any variety of pumpkin will do!
-The larger the pumpkin, the more likely a larger amount of pumpkin seeds it will contain!
-A pumpkin is a winter squash that is round and has a thick skin that is smooth with a ribbed texture.
-They tend to be orange, yellow, or white in color.
+- Pumpkins: Any variety of pumpkins will do!
+The larger the pumpkin, the more likely it will contain a larger amount of pumpkin seeds!
+A pumpkin is a round winter squash with thick, smooth skin and a ribbed texture.
+It tends to be orange, yellow, or white.
 The pumpkin seeds and pulp are contained within its thick walls.

-- Extra Virgin Olive Oil: Loaded with antioxidants and a heart-healthy fat; made from pure, cold-pressed olives; less processed oil compared to regular olive oil.
+- Extra Virgin Olive Oil: Loaded with antioxidants and a heart-healthy fat; made from pure, cold-pressed olives; less processed than regular olive oil.

-- All Season Salt: A blend of salt along with black pepper, paprika, garlic, and onion, with a bit of chili pepper.
-Adds a savory kick to the pumpkin seeds!
+- All-Season Salt: This salt blend, along with black pepper, paprika, garlic, onion, and a bit of chili pepper, adds a savory kick to the pumpkin seeds!

-- Garlic Salt: A combination of crushed garlic powder and table salt.
-Gives a garlicky kick to the pumpkin seeds!
+- Garlic Salt: A combination of crushed garlic powder and table salt gives the pumpkin seeds a garlicky kick!

 Kitchen Items You Will Need: